Glareone/Narours-Udemy-CSS-SASS/README.md

-Hi!
+## Live Demo
-Here you could find the result set of Udemy Advanced CSS and SASS Courses:
+**Here you could find the result set of Udemy Advanced CSS and SASS Courses**:
 [link to the site](https://glareone.github.io/Advanced-CSS_Layouts-Natours-Frontend-Portfolio-Project)

+## Project itself.
+Configurations.
+Running
 To run project locally with hot reloading you could use next commands:
 1. npm install
 2. npm run start